Why did you start a food blog?

 Why did you name your blog “Annie’s Noms”?

-“Nom” has been an inside joke between my boyfriend and I since we met, instead of yum, we normally say nom.
-No, I don’t know why, it’s a bit weird LOL!
+“Nom” has been an inside joke between my fiancé and I since we met, instead of yum, we normally say nom.
+No, I don’t know why, it’s a bit weird haha!
 When I was trying to think of a name, I wanted something catchy.
 I’m useless with coming up with names and could only think of long winded ones which no-one would remember!
-My boyfriend came up with Annie’s Noms and at first I was like “Will people get it?”.
+My fiancé came up with Annie’s Noms and at first I was like “Will people get it?”.
 It seems they do, thankfully it seems we’re not the only people who use the word “nom” 🙂

 What are you doing now you’ve finished Uni?

-After a long and stressful year, I finally finished Uni back in May 2014!
-I’m now a full time blogger, recipe developer and food writer.
-I’m doing everything in my power to make and share great recipes with you as I just adore the whole process.
-I’m also working as a freelance Food Photographer.
+After a long and stressful final year, I finally finished Uni in May 2014!
+I’m now a full time food photographer, recipe developer and food writer.
+This blog is kind of a job, but kind of a hobby right now.

 Where did you learn to bake?